axeltorchy/simuloc/simulator/README.md

 of a change in individual parameters to understand their impact on the result.

-Thus, the chosen solution to be able to observe simultaneously the results is to run several simulations and save the results in the same file.
+Thus, the chosen solution to be able to observe simultaneously the results is to run several simulations, save the results in the same file and feed the final result to the visualization module.

 When reading the log file, the visualization module will detect all the different configurations and superimpose the results on the same graphs.